 (i) UNLESS OTHERWISE PERMITTED BY FEDERAL LAW, FOR AN EMPLOYER TO DISCHARGE, DISCIPLINE, DISCRIMINATE AGAINST, COERCE, INTIMIDATE, THREATEN, OR INTERFERE WITH ANY EMPLOYEE OR OTHER PERSON BECAUSE THE EMPLOYEE INQUIRED ABOUT, DISCLOSED, COMPARED, OR OTHERWISE DISCUSSED THE EMPLOYEE’S WAGES; TO REQUIRE AS A CONDITION OF EMPLOYMENT NONDISCLOSURE BY AN EMPLOYEE OF HIS OR HER WAGES; OR TO REQUIRE AN EMPLOYEE TO SIGN A WAIVER OR OTHER DOCUMENT THAT PURPORTS TO DENY AN EMPLOYEE THE RIGHT TO DISCLOSE HIS OR HER WAGE INFORMATION.
 THIS PARAGRAPH (i) SHALL NOT APPLY TO EMPLOYERS WHO ARE EXEMPT FROM THE PROVISIONS OF THE ‘NATIONAL LABOR RELATIONS ACT,’ 29 U.S.C.
 SEC.
 151 ET SEQ.

-While many employers think that they may prohibit employees from discussing wage or salary issues, these policies may be unlawful and any adverse employment actions arising from the enforcement of such policies may be actionable.
-Employers are advised to proceed with caution and consult with legal counsel before taking action against any employee for disclosing or inquiring about pay information in the workplace.
+While many Colorado employers think that they may prohibit employees from discussing wage or salary issues, these policies may be unlawful and any adverse employment actions arising from the enforcement of such policies may be actionable.
+Colorado employers are advised to proceed with caution and consult with legal counsel before taking action against any employee for disclosing or inquiring about pay information in the workplace.